sarthak-gothalyan/material-navigation-drawer/README.md

     // Drawer will be called next
     Drawer({
       selected: '1',
-      visible: $vis,  // Pass reference to variable to control drawer visibility
+      visible: $visible,  // Pass reference to variable to control drawer visibility
       model: this.model,
       menuModel: this.menuModel,
     })